m4aax16/kinguin-laravel/README.md

 ### Handle Exceptions

-Note : It works on all methods except on Region:class
+Note : It works on all methods except on Region::class

 ```php